 • Useful in Specific Activities: Chest breathing may be suitable for activities requiring rapid and shallow breaths, such as certain types of exercise or singing.

-Effects of Shallow Breathing:
+Effects of Shallow Breathing

 This type of breathing is often faster and shallower than belly breathing.
 While shallow breathing is a natural response to stress or acute situations, chronic or habitual shallow breathing can have negative effects on both physical and mental well-being.
 Here’s why shallow breathing is not as beneficial as belly breathing: